 The mission of the Filippelli Institute for e-Education and Outreach in the College of the Liberal Arts is to support the teaching mission of the college by extending access to a liberal arts education to non-resident and resident students through World Campus offerings and UP-web courses.

 The institute collaborates with partners in our academic departments and at the World Campus to create a robust portfolio of courses for both students in our degree programs and students taking our courses to round out their own studies.
 The college currently has three online Master’s degree programs, three graduate certificates, and sixteen online Bachelor’s degree programs and numerous online general education courses

 The staff of the Filippelli Institute includes a director, assistant director, data analyst, education program associate, administrative staff assistant, six instructional designers, seven instructional design assistants, two multimedia specialists, and two faculty associates.
 All courses are offered through the Canvas learning management system and make use of its assessment, calendar, discussion and gradebook tools.
 Many courses also include videos created in-house as well as customized, interactive elements.

 The Smeal College of Business

-The eLDIG keeps up-to-date on research that enables us to better our understanding of how students learn, how learning can be transformed through technology, and ways instructors teach in all delivery formats (face-to-face, hybrid, and online) while evaluating the success of teaching innovations to improve methods and approaches at Smeal through data-driven, iterative design.
+eLDIG keeps up-to-date on research that enables us to better our understanding of how students learn.
+We focus on how teaching and learning can be transformed in all delivery formats (face-to-face, hybrid, and online) while evaluating the success of teaching innovations to improve methods and approaches at Smeal through data-driven, iterative design.
 The team also provides a variety of services and faculty development opportunities to assist instructors with the processes of conceptualizing, designing, developing, delivering, and refining their courses and projects.